stp4/stp4/README.md

 ### Hi there 👋

+I am a research assistant at the Universitätsklinik Innsbruck and have been a freelance statistician since 2006.

+This Github page is a pure playground for me and the libraries presented are purely experimental.

 <!--
 **stp4/stp4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.